Updated January 11, 2021

 Faculty are asked to support students in their learning and provide office hours in a format that will meet students’ needs.
 Office hours are required of all faculty teaching courses and may be scheduled in-person or in a virtual format.

 As faculty plan for spring instruction, we will be potentially permitting on a very limited basis field trips (pending public health conditions improving).
 Field trips must have prior approval and will be limited to those that are essential for the learning outcomes of a course or program, that are in our region and are able to implement appropriate safety measures.
 Requests for field trips will need to be completed prior to December 11th and will be reviewed by the Academic Affairs Advisory Restart Group (AAARG).
 Complete the field trip request form and submit to email@example.com.

 Hours of Operation

-Regular Academic Affairs fall hours of operation will be 8am-5pm Monday through Friday starting August 10th.
+Regular Academic Affairs spring hours of operation will be 8am-5pm Monday through Friday starting January 4th.
 Units may limit in-office staffing to allow for social distancing while supplementing services with virtual options.
 Units providing academic support services may open for additional evening hours to accommodate student schedules.
-Hours of operation after Thanksgiving will be determined at a future date.
 Offices will post hours of operation on the entrance doors and the department website.